SalishSeaCast/NEMO-Cmd/docs/development.rst

 .. _pytest: https://docs.pytest.org/en/latest/

-Use:
+To run the test suite in the most recent supported version of Python use:

 .. code-block:: bash

     cd NEMO-Cmd/
-    pixi run pytest
+    pixi run -e test pytest

-to run the test suite.
 The output looks something like:

 .. code-block:: text